RCHENLAB/HOCCA_reproducibility/README.md

 This repository contains code and analyses for the Human Ocular Surface Cell Atlas project within the HCA framework, with an emphasis on the [Eye Biological Network](https://www.humancellatlas.org/biological-networks/).
 Here, the ocular surface includes the cornea, limbus, and anterior sclera.

 ## System requirements
 The pipeline is expected to run on standard Linux-based high-performance computing environments with R and Python installed.
 The full workflow was tested on Linux Rocky Linux 8.8 and above.
-No required non-standard hardware
+No non-standard hardware required.
 - R version: R 4.3.2
 - Python version: Python v3.10 and above